leonardopaiva/angular-universal-basicdemo/README.md

 # Commons Erros

-### This one happens because you need to fix your functions/index.js, you can try using this rep functions/index.js :
+### This one happens because you need to fix your functions/index.js, and functions/package.json you can try using this rep functions/index.js and package (after changing package remember to reinstall packages) :

 Error: StaticInjectorError(AppServerModule)[NgModuleFactoryLoader -> InjectionToken MODULE_MAP]:
   StaticInjectorError(Platform: core)[NgModuleFactoryLoader -> InjectionToken MODULE_MAP]: